 Different types of epithelial cells can be observed in urine.
 Some of these are readily identifiable, however it is difficult to distinguish small transitional epithelial cells from WBCs and renal tubular epithelial cells from transitional epithelial cells.
 Thus, all non-squamous cells in urine are considered to be of transitional origin.
 When unsure about the origin of the cells in urine, we can stain a urine sediment with a modified Wright’s stain (or rapid stain such as Diff-Quik®, Quick stains, Hemacolor® etc) and perform a cytologic examination on the urine sediment.

 Epithelial cells are subjectively semi-quantified in urine (usually under low power using the 10x objective) as: none seen, few, moderate, many

 Neoplastic cells of renal, urinary or reproductive origin can exfoliate in the urine and a urinalysis is definitely indicated if a tumor in one of these sites is suspected in the animal.
 Examination of a regular urine sediment preparation can be the first clue to identification of neoplastic cells, however the diagnosis of neoplasia is based on cytologic criteria of malignancy in the cells, which are not easy to discern in these wet preparations.
-Thus, we recommend that a cytologic analysis of the urine (using a standard hematologic stain, such as Wright’s stain) is performed if neoplasia is suspected.
+Thus, we recommend that a cytologic analysis of the urine (using a standard hematologic stain, such as a modified Wright’s stain) is performed if neoplasia is suspected.

 Transitional epithelial cells